-LCCC CC+ PSSC 161 (9, 10, 11, 12) 1 semester 1 credit and 3 credit hours from LCCC Prerequisites: CC+ standards.
+LCCC CC+ PSSC 161 (9, 10, 11, 12)

+Prerequisites: CC+ standards.
 Enrollment in Astronomy either before or after the class is suggested, but not required.

 The Earth Science course is designed as a semester-long introduction to geology and dynamic Earth interactions.
 The course is designed as an introductory college Earth Science class.
 Students will be required to enroll at LCCC and will receive college credit.
 Focus will be placed on identification of minerals, rock types, rock deposition, plate tectonics, volcanism, weathering, glaciations, and geologic time.
 The unique geologic features of Northern Ohio will be used as examples.
-This class meets one period daily for one 1 unit of credit.
+This class meets 1 period daily for 1 unit of credit.